 The following definitions shall apply in this Global Technical Regulation.

 [3.x.
-"Battery" means a rechargeable electrical energy storage system (REESS) installed in an electrified vehicle.
+"Battery" means a rechargeable electrical energy storage system (REESS) installed in an electrified vehicle and used mainly for traction purposes.

 3.x.
 "Usable Battery energy (UBE)" means the energy supplied by the battery from the beginning of the test procedure used for certification until the applicable break-off criterion of the test procedure used for certification is reached.
 For PEVs, UBE is defined in the certification test procedure by the Contracting Party.
 For OVC-HEVs, UBE is not defined in the certification test procedure of the Contracting Parties but shall be determined as follows: